Can I Bring My Cell Phone Or Laptop To A Drug Rehab Center?

 Finding A Rehab Center That Meets Your Needs

 Each person has different needs regarding their preference for staying connected to the outside world during their stay at a rehab center.
-For this reason, it is best for them to mention this information when considering addiction treatment programs.
+For this reason, they should mention this information when considering addiction treatment programs.

 Some rehab facilities may be willing to be flexible if a person truly wants to get help but still needs to talk to others on the outside to ensure they can continue their job or education.